CMMC Phase 2 enforcement begins November 2026. See how to get certified →

 Effective cloud governance must be:

-• Contextual — Understanding the relationships between resources, not just individual configuration items.
+• Contextual — Understanding relationships between resources.

 • Actionable — Capable of remediation, not just documentation.